 How might staggered shifts work in practice?

-Staggered shifts or hours should enable staff to continue to operate both effectively and where possible at a safe distance (more than 2 metres) from one another.
+Staggered shifts or hours should enable staff to continue to operate both effectively and, where employers choose, at a safe distance from one another.

 - Splitting staff into teams with alternate days working from home, or splitting across a day and night shift.